This program covers only the power supply portion of your electric bill.

 The local utility will continue to handle your account, addressing any outages and maintaining service.
 The only change is the billing and cost of the energy provided.

-The program ensures that they will receive a rate that is lower than what the local utility is currently charging them.
-It will also give them increased protection in obtaining a Third Party by eliminating all the confusing fine print and forcing the Third Parties to compete for your business on an even playing field by giving everyone a price on a larger amount of energy on the same date under the same terms and conditions that are dictated to them through our RFP criteria, rather than them dictating to you what the terms of the contract will be.
+The program ensures that they will receive a rate that is lower than the utility tariff default rate at the time of bid.
+The program also provides increased protection in obtaining a Third Party by eliminating all the confusing fine print and forcing the Third Parties to compete for your business on an even playing field by giving everyone a price on a larger amount of energy on the same date under the same terms and conditions that are dictated to them through our RFP criteria, rather than them dictating to you what the terms of the contract will be.
 These criteria can also include a higher percentage of “green” renewable energy that will help create a cleaner environment.

 Several states in the U.S.A. have adopted Government Energy Aggregation laws.
 Some of these states have different rules, regulations and restrictions governing the program as well as varying utility environments present in their states; therefore, their savings experiences may not be comparable.

 Energy is a commodity so the prices change constantly and trend over time so similar results cannot be assured.
-However, we still anticipate savings of 5-10% and the municipality will not and cannot award a contract to a supplier unless the residents save money when comparing with the local current default tariff rate for the energy supply.
+However, we have experienced an average savings of 5-10% with our programs and the municipality will not and cannot award a contract to a supplier unless the program rate is lower than the respective utility tariff default rate for the energy supply at the time of bid.